adamzvolanek/silver-barnacle/lecturebook/lectures/lecture04/index.md

 ## Objectives

-+ Understand what are Internet Service Providers, their purpose, and how to shop for them.
++ Understand what are internet Service Providers, their purpose, and how to shop for them.
 + Become familiar with IP addresses, DNS names, and basics of networking devices.
 + Learn the basics of networking traffic.
 + Types of network cabling and their standards